If you’re running an Android phone, you might be wondering what the latest version of Android currently is – here’s everything you need to know…

 If you’re stuck on a REALLY old version of Android, like Android 8 or lower, it is probably time to update your phone.
-And if you want three years’ worth of guaranteed Android updates, you’re best bet is going with a Google Pixel phone like the Pixel 5 – my current daily driver.
+And if you want three years’ worth of guaranteed Android updates, your best bet is to go with a Google Pixel phone like the Pixel 5 – my current daily driver.

 Or, if you want something a little fancier, the Samsung Galaxy S21 – as there are some great deals for it online now!

 Unlock The ENTIRE Web.
 Access Streaming Services Anywhere.
 Say Goodbye to Censorship & Restrictions.